DriftwoodPalace/Hodl-Guide/hodl-guide/README.md

 ## Contributions

 This guide has one goal.
 To create a solid cold storage.
 Any critique or improvement proposal to the guide is highly appreciated.
 Feel free to open a pull request or contact me on Github or Twitter ([@DriftwoodPalace](https://twitter.com/DriftwoodPalace)).

+Thanks to [@jakobalexander](https://github.com/jakobalexander) and [@justinmoon](https://github.com/justinmoon) for early feedback and reviews of the guide.
+As always, feedback does not constitute endorsement of the content.

 ## Changelog and validation